A Theoretical Survey on Foundation Models: Introduction

 From above all, there is no universally agreed-upon definition of interpretability within the machine learning community.
 The concept often varies based on the application domain and the intended audience \cite{Rudin_stopexplainability,carvalho2019machine}.
 This motivates us to define appropriate interpretability and develop effective interpretable methods to reveal the internal workings of FMs, as shown in Figure \ref{fig:overview}.
-In our perspective, the interpretability tailored for FMs refers to \emph{the ability to reveal the underlying relationships between various related factors, such as model architecture, optimization process, data and model performance, in an accurate, legible, and heuristic way}.
-This level of interpretability can significantly enhance public confidence in model components, mitigate potential risks, and drive continuous improvement of these black-box models.
+In our perspective, the interpretability tailored for FMs refers to \emph{the ability to reveal the underlying relationships between various related factors, such as model architecture, optimization, data and model performance, in an accurate, comprehensive, heuristic and resource-light way}.
 To achieve this, we will develop interpretable methods tailored for FMs, grounded in rigorous learning theory.
 These methods will encompass analyses of generalization performance, expressivity, and dynamic behavior.
-Generalization performance analysis, a form of uncertainty quantification, is the process of evaluating a foundation model's ability to accurately predict or classify new, unseen data.
+Generalization performance analysis, a form of uncertainty quantification, is an effective way to evaluate FMs' ability to accurately predict or classify new, unseen data.
 Expressivity analysis is the process of evaluating a model's capacity to represent complex patterns and functions within the data.
 Dynamic behavior analysis involves capturing the transformations and adaptations that occur within FMs as they learn from data, makes predictions, and undergoes training iterations.
-These interpretable methods align with the principles of interpretability as they: \begin{itemize} \item \emph{Accurate}.
-Compared to explainable methods based on post-hoc explanation, theoretical analysis, grounded in stringent mathematical or statistical principles, has the ability to predict the expected performance of algorithms under various conditions, ensuring accuracy and faithfulness in their assessments. \item \emph{Comprehensive}.
-The insights drawn from theoretical constructs are typically more comprehensive, delving into the multidimensional influences on model performance from a holistic viewpoint.
+These interpretable methods align with the principles of interpretability as: \begin{itemize} \item \emph{Accurate}.
+Compared to explainable methods based on post-hoc explanation, theoretical analysis, grounded in solid mathematical or statistical principles, has the ability to predict the expected performance of algorithms under various conditions, ensuring accuracy in their assessments. \item \emph{Comprehensive}.
+The insights drawn from theoretical constructs are typically more comprehensive, delving into the multidimensional influences on model performance.
 For instance, within the realm of model generalization analysis, we can discern the intricate ways in which factors like optimization algorithms and model architecture shape and impact the model's ability to generalize effectively. \item \emph{Heuristic}.
 Theoretical analyses can provide heuristic insights by distilling complex information into practical rules, guidelines, or approximations that facilitate decision-making, problem-solving, and understanding of complex systems.
 These insights are derived from a deep understanding of the underlying principles but are presented in a simplified and practical form for application in real-world scenarios. \item \emph{Resource-light}.
 Theoretical analyses in machine learning are regarded as resource-light because they emphasize understanding fundamental concepts, algorithmic properties, and theoretical frameworks through mathematical abstractions.
 This approach stands in contrast to explainable methods that entail heavy computational demands for training additional models. \end{itemize}